Important information for international students participating in an exchange programme (e.g. ERASMUS):

 Any further changes or changes made from the second year onwards after applying will lead to a change of your date of application.
 In this case, it will be adjusted to the date of your changing your application, thus your waiting period will start all over again.
 Applicants who have already received an accommodation offer (Festanschreiben) can no longer make any changes to the halls of residence.

 Changes can not be made by the students themselves but only by our members of staff responsible for online applications.
 For this purpose, send an email to email@example.com

 3. Special cases

 3.1 Cases of hardship

 Students suffering from health problems or students in a difficult social situation can apply for preferential treatment when waiting for a room.
-The following reasons may qualify an applicant as a hardship case: severe illness, disability or pregnancy.
+Reasons for an applicant to qualify as a hardship case may be, for instance, disability, pregnancy or severe illness.